COVID-Summer 2021 Plans

 What will Summer 2021 look like?

-As we always do, we will continue to take relevant guidance from the American Camping Association, our local health department and governing bodies.
-Please do not hesitate to reach out with any questions related to any of these points.
+As always, we will continue to take guidance from the American Camping Association, the New Hampshire Department of Health and Human Services and other relevant governing bodies.
+Please do not hesitate to reach out with any questions related to the information below.

 Camper & Staff Health Screening